 Depending on where you live, starting such an office might well be an option for you.

 Foreclosure takes place when someone defaults on their mortgage payments.
 After a few missed payments and before foreclosure you could snatch them for great rates.

 The owner is usually distressed and needs the money to avoid going into a lengthy process with the bank.
 You’ll find in many cases the owner is willing to sell for less than they paid.
 To be able to buy these under your name would require a good credit score though.

 On the other hand, if that option isn’t available you could broker the deal.
 This time around you would charge the buyer a bigger fee since you are getting them a hot deal.
 However, in many cases charging the seller is not a valid option.

-The other option is properties that already went into foreclosure.
-This time round, you’d be dealing with the bank as the seller.
+The other option is properties that have already gone into foreclosure.
+This time around, you’d be dealing with the bank as the seller.
 Negotiation on these properties is limited due to the bank regulations and policies.

 So how would you get access to either of these?
 This is not as easy as some of the other techniques.
 The first option, I am not even sure, it’s 100% kosher.
-I personally wouldn’t do it, but I know many use this strategy in many industries.
+I wouldn’t do it, but I know many who use this strategy in multiple industries.